 Statement of Financial Accounting Standards No. 157 In September 2006, the FASB issued SFAS No. 157 (SFAS 157), Fair Value Measurements.
 This statement defines fair value, establishes a framework for measuring fair value in GAAP and expands disclosures about fair value measurements.
-SFAS 157 is effective for financial statements issued for fiscal years beginning after November 15, 2007.
-On February 12, 2008, the FASB issued FASB Staff Position No. FAS 157-2 (FSP 157-2), which delays the effective date of SFAS 157 for nonfinancial assets and nonfinancial liabilities, except for items that are recognized or disclosed at fair value in the financial statements on a recurring basis (at least annually).
-Where the measurement objective specifically requires the use of fair value, the Company adopted the provisions of SFAS 157 related to financial assets and liabilities as well as those nonfinancial assets and liabilities with recurring fair value measurements, on January 1, 2008.
-See Note 11, "Fair Value of Assets and Liabilities," for further discussion of the adoption of SFAS 157.
+SFAS 157 was effective for financial statements issued for fiscal years beginning after November 15, 2007.
+On February 12, 2008, the FASB issued FASB Staff Position No. FAS 157-2 (FSP 157-2), which delayed the effective date of SFAS 157 for nonfinancial assets and nonfinancial liabilities, except for items that are recognized or disclosed at fair value in the financial statements on a recurring basis (at least annually).
+Where the measurement objective specifically requires the use of fair value, the Company adopted the provisions of SFAS 157 related to financial assets and liabilities, "for further discussion of the adoption of SFAS 157.
 The Company is currently assessing the impact of SFAS 157 related to those nonfinancial assets and liabilities for which the effective date has been delayed until fiscal years beginning after November 15, 2008.

 Statement of Financial Accounting Standards No. 159 In February 2007, the FASB issued SFAS No. 159 (SFAS 159), The Fair Value Option for Financial Assets and Financial Liabilities.
 This statement permits entities to choose to measure financial instruments and certain other items at fair value for recognition or disclosure purposes.
-SFAS 159 is effective for fiscal years beginning after November 15, 2007.
-The Company did not elect to measure financial instruments and other items at fair value and therefore, the adoption of SFAS 159 did not have an impact on its Condensed Consolidated Financial Statements.
+SFAS 159 was effective for fiscal years beginning after November 15, 2007.
+The Company did not elect to measure financial instruments and other items at fair value and therefore, the adoption of SFAS 159 did not have an impact on its condensed consolidated financial statements.